Event Planning Checklist

 - Coordinate any hospitality needed for performers or speakers, if needed

-- Make sure food is secured, if needed and all food vendor paperwork is turned into Student Activities
+- Make sure food is secured, if needed and all food vendor paperwork is turned into Leadership and Student Involvement.

 - Place orders for any equipment needed for event: tables, chairs, technical requirements such as AV, mics, etc.